 Your mom and bestie might be there to cheer you on, but that doesn’t mean they want to train with you for a triathalon.

-Joining online groups that share your interests and goals, such as Beachbody On Demand’s Facebook group, challenge page, and message boards, means being able to ask questions, get expert advice, and even find your next workout buddy.
+Joining online groups that share your interests and goals, such as BODi’s Facebook group, challenge page, and message boards, means being able to ask questions, get expert advice, and even find your next workout buddy.

 “In a group of similar others, everyone is working toward a similar goal, which can increase motivation and efforts more than we would be applying otherwise,” says Machin.
 “Being part of an online group can also help you learn different strategies in mindset, nutrition, and exercise that can help you experience your weight-loss journey in different ways.”